How to Sew Display Vestments for CGS

 Beginner to intermediate level sewing project to outfit your church's Catechesis of the Good Shepherd Atrium with a set of six miniature Byzantine style phelonia (vestments).
 Cut-out-and-sew fabric can be ordered from St. Tabitha's Workshop (links below).
 Finished product will enhance the lesson objectives and give the children an almost identical representation of the real vestments.

-- Cut out and Sew Fabric from St. Tabitha's Workshop (one yard of satin in gold, blue, & green, and one yard of satin in red, purple, & white; see pattern choices below)
+- Cut out and Sew Fabric from St. Tabitha's Workshop at Spoonflower (one yard of satin in gold, blue, & green, and one yard of satin in red, purple, & white; see pattern choices below)

 - All purpose thread (to piece the parts together)